-Finally, the committee will be conducting pilot studies using the prototype EML standard to test it's effectiveness across a number of different international jurisdictions.
+The EML specification is being used in a number of pilots to test it's effectiveness across a number of different international jurisdictions.
 The committee document set will include:

-- Voting Process and Data Requirements (This Document): A general and global study of the electoral process.
-Introduces the transition from a complete human process by defining the data structure to be exchanged and where needed.
-An EML schema is introduced and clearly marked. - EML Specifications: This consists of a library of XML schemas used in EML and a document describing them.
-The XML schemas define the formal structures of the election data that needs to be exchanged. - Scenarios: A selected set of scenarios with variations in election type / country.
-The objective of the scenarios is to show how documents 1 and 2 can be used in practice.
-Each scenario comprises a UML description and a set of sample XML messages.
+- Voting Processes: A general and global study of the electoral process.
+This introduces the transition from a complete human process by defining the data structure to be exchanged and where they are needed. - Data Requirements: A data dictionary defining the data used in the processes and required to be handled by the XML schemas. - EML Specifications: This consists of a library of XML schemas used in EML.
+The XML schemas define the formal structures of the election data that needs to be exchanged. - Report on Alternative methods of EML Localisation: EML provides a set of constraints common to most types of elections worldwide.
+Each specific election type will require additional constraints, for example, to enforce the use of a seal or to ensure that a cast vote is anonymous.
+This document describes alternative mechanisms for expressing these constraints and recommends the use of schemas using the Schematron language to supplement the EML schemas for this purpose.

-1.6 Conformance
+2.6 Conformance